Neuroendo-mdLab/RP-units/README.md

 3. Insert the microSD and connect the Raspberry Pi Camera Module V2 to the Raspberry Pi.
 4. Connect the display, keyboard and mouse to the Raspberry Pi.
 5. Boot the Raspberry Pi.
-6. Run the Setup.sh.
+6. Run the *Setup.sh*.
 A question of whether it is the first time to setup the RP-unit appears in terminal window, so fill in “y”.
 7. Answer the questions listed below:
     - a
     - a